H. Rutherford Turnbull

+H. Rutherford Turnbull III (September 22, 1937 – March 18, 2025) was an American author, educator and leader in the field of disability policy and law.
+He was Ross and Marianna Beach Distinguished Professor Emeritus of special education and law at University of Kansas.

 Education

 Turnbull graduated from Kent School in 1955.
 In 1959, he graduated with a Bachelor of Arts degree in political science from Johns Hopkins University.
 In 1964, he earned his LL.B./J.D. from University of Maryland Law School and in 1969 his LL.M. from Harvard University Law School.

+Death

+Turnbull died on March 18, 2025, at the age of 87.